7 Different Types of Twins (Monozygotic vs Dizygotic)

 But what are the other 5 different types of twins?
 Let’s take a look:

-- Half-identical twins: Some researchers think this is what happens when an egg splits and only then gets fertilized.
-So that means they’re sort of an amalgamation between fraternal and identical twins, sharing the same DNA from the egg, but not the same DNA from the sperm.
+1. Half-identical twins: Some researchers think this is what happens when an egg splits and only then gets fertilized.
+So that means they’re sort of an amalgamation between fraternal and identical twins, sharing all their mom’s DNA but only half of the dad’s.
+[4]

-- Mirror-image twins: Now, this is something that feels straight out of Wonderland.
+2. Mirror-image twins: Now, this is something that feels straight out of Wonderland.
 Mirror-image twins are exactly as they sound.
 Their features are the mirror image of one another.
+This happens when the fertilized egg splits later than usual, when the embryo has already developed a right and left side, so when it splits, each twin ends up as a kind of mirror reflection of the other.
+[5]

 What are Didi twins?